hvan307/MacMan/README.md

 * Creating 'identities' and different behavioural patterns for each of the scales
 * Further levels and alternative maps

+## Wins
+* Understanding and consolidating DOM Object manipulation knowledge.
+* Resolving the scale repetitive movements when reaching corner locations on the map.

 ## Screenshots
 ![welcome-page](images/welcome-page.png)